Mandatory course for students enrolled in the bachelor’s programme Security Studies.

-By learning these skills from the beginning of the first year, students will gain an important basis for the rest of their time in the programme.
-Lab 1 also aims to bring about a deeper understanding of the lectures being given in the corresponding course ‘Introduction to Security and Safety’ by explaining, discussing and practicing the contents.
+Through the Explore-Understand-Do method, Skills Lab 1 also aims to bring about a deeper understanding of the corresponding core course ‘Introduction to Safety and Security’ by explaining, discussing and practising the course content.

-A portfolio will be used to monitor and assess the students’ skills development and study progress.
-Students will collect their academic and professional skills assignments, assessments and (self-)reflection reports in this portfolio.
+Various assignments will be used to monitor and assess the students’ skills development and study progress.
 Students will regularly discuss and reflect on their progress with each other and their tutor.

 Mode of instruction